NixOS/rfcs/rfcs/0145-doc-strings.md

 Propose a standard format for Doc-comments.

 # Motivation
 [motivation]: #motivation

-The following are my proposed goals
+The following are the envisioned goals

-- Be able to find all documentation related comments
-- Be able to generate documentation from code for any nix expression.
+- be able to generate documentation from code for any nix expression.
-- Avoid reading source code unnecssary.
-Imagine your first time reading nix source code to understand internal functions when beeing totally new to nix.
+- be able to distinuish between documentation-relevant comments and unrelated comments.
+- make doc comments easy to write and read
+- be able to parse and render doc comments nicely
+- standardize a format for doc comments that can be extended by further RFCs

+> Hint: Generating static documentation is a controverse topic in nixpkgs.
+It was found that is impossible to generate accurate documentation statically.
+A correct solution would involve evalution of expressions in some way.
+This already goes deeply into implementation details and is thus not further discussed in this document.

 ## Current State

-We currently utilize a `doc-comment`-like functionality to build a subset of documentation for nix functions. (e.g., nixpkgs.lib documentation via: [nixdoc](https://github.com/nix-community/nixdoc))
+We currently utilize a `doc-comment`-like functionality to build a subset of static documentation for nix functions. (e.g., nixpkgs.lib documentation via: [nixdoc](https://github.com/nix-community/nixdoc))
 Many inconsistently written comments document specific parts of nixpkgs and other nix-frameworks (see [references-to-this](#references-to-the-problems-above)).

 We use some of them to generate documentation automatically. (e.g., nixpkgs/lib via [nixdoc](https://github.com/nix-community/nixdoc) )